jasonbayton/rhino_content/support/manage-bluetooth.md

 ---
-title: How to use Bluetooth on your Rhino device
+title: How to use Bluetooth on your RHINO device
 subtitle: ''
 featuredImage: ''
 featured: 'false'